 Physics is the most fundamental of all the sciences.
-You will study the physical properties of objects ranging in size from massive galaxies down to tiny sub-atomic particles.
-Physics is challenging because it is an exact science, yet good fun because it is lively and practical.
-You will develop practical skills throughout the course, as you complete a wide variety of experiments illustrating and exploring the subjects studied.
-We recommend you study Maths to at least AS level to support development of the necessary skills and to allow progression beyond A Level.
+You’ll study the physical properties of objects ranging in size from massive galaxies down to tiny sub-atomic particles.
+Physics is a challenging subject because it is an exact science, yet good fun because it is lively and practical.
+You’ll develop practical skills as you complete a wide variety of experiments illustrating and exploring the subjects studied.

 Higher Education Destinations: